Browsing Department of Economic Studies by Issue Date

 An Analysis of Major Determinants of Food Inflation in India

 (Indian Society for Education and Environment, 2014)The study has exclusively analyzed the major determinants of food inflation in India by using the monthly data from January 2006 to December 2013.
-Using Johansen’s cointegration technique, it was shown that in long ... -
+Using Johansen’s cointegration technique, it was shown that in long run, all ... -

 Cointegration, Causality and Impulse Response Analysis in Major Apple Markets of India